East Coast

 Bangor

-As a popular summer gateway, the Bar Harbor hotel prices reflect that.
-To save some money we stayed Bangor, Maine, at a family friendly three-star with a free breakfast.
-Then got an early start to drive the 45 miles to the Hulls Cove Visitors Center.
+As a popular summer gateway, Bar Harbor hotel prices reflect that.
+To save some money, we stayed in Bangor, Maine, at a family-friendly three-star hotel with a free breakfast.
+Then, we got an early start to drive the 45 miles to the Hulls Cove Visitors Center.

 Where’s Acadia National Park